titoBouzout/ServiceWorkerFullVideoBuffer/readme.md

 		.then(registration => registration.update())
 		.catch(console.log)

+	// instance the client
+	let bufferVideo = new BufferVideo()
 	// start buffering a video
-	let bufferVideo = new BufferVideo()
 	// optionally you can use a callback to display info bufferVideo('http://example.net/video.mp4', function (buffer) {
 		console.log('The video url is ' + buffer.url)